 As a rule, the parties involved (settlor, employer, trustee) will have to be assumed to have the intention to disadvantage the creditors.
 Even good faith on the part of the trustee and the beneficiary cannot prevent claims for reimbursement in the case of payments made after the opening of proceedings.

 Supervisory boards have a duty

-This makes it clear that supervisory boards are even obliged to examine the occupational pensions situation or to arrange for auditors, actuaries and legal counsel to examine its content, including economic and legal security – also from the point of view of compliance and risk management.
+This makes it clear that supervisory boards are even obliged to examine the occupational pension conditions or to arrange for them to be examined by auditors, actuaries and legal advisors with regard to their content, including economic and legal security – also from the point of view of compliance and risk management.
 The Supervisory Board must also prevent CTA trustees who are presumably “legally meaningless and only costly” from collusively making any payment at the expense of other creditors.
 This is because such trust models are and were regularly “built on sand” from the outset in accordance with the law.

 Reversal of trust models for working time accounts and company pension schemes

 In many cases, trustees and dual trustees violate the Legal Services Act because they are not licensed, so that trust agreements and given powers of attorney

 are “null and void.”
 This could be triggered, for example, by advisory agreements on the CTA as well as a variety of contractual ambiguities and the trustee’s scope for decision-making.

 Occasionally, the trustee does not have a licence for asset management (in regulatory terms: financial portfolio management) in accordance with the German Banking Act. § 32 of the German Banking Act (KWG) by the Federal

 Financial Services Supervisory Authority (BaFin).
 Financial portfolio management is any management of individual assets invested in financial instruments on behalf of others with

 scope for decision-making (section 1 (1a) no. 3 KWG).
 The violation of such prohibition laws always means liability in tort, § 823 II BGB.